PazuCheung10/accessly/README.md

   - Update ticket status
   - Assign tickets to admins
   - Thread structure: first message is main issue, replies are threads
+  - **Note**: Tickets are separate from team rooms and only accessible via the tickets page or direct URL (`/chat?room={ticketId}`)
 - **Ticket Metrics**:
   - Last responder tracking
   - Average response time calculation
   - Assigned owner display
+- **Room Separation**:
+  - Team rooms (PUBLIC/PRIVATE) appear in chat sidebar and home page
+  - Tickets are managed separately and do not appear in the room list
+  - Chat sidebar shows only PUBLIC and PRIVATE rooms for team collaboration

 ### Full-Text Search
 - **PostgreSQL tsvector**: Fast full-text search with GIN indexes